Lorudarku/SMART-TDAH/README.md

 ## English

 > SMART-TDAH: Software for Intelligent Data Analysis and Support for Monitoring Students with ADHD.
-Developed as a Bachelor’s Thesis (Solidarity TFG) by Ángel Álvarez Rey, in the Computing specialization of the Degree in Computer Engineering at the University of A Coruña, within the Solidarity TFGs program of the NTTData Diversity Chair.
-The project’s results were evaluated by professors with expertise in ADHD in collaboration with the Municipality of Barão de Grajaú (Brazil).
+Developed as a Final Degree Project (Solidarity FYP / Service-Learning) by Ángel Álvarez Rey, in the Computer Science specialization of the Degree in Computer Engineering at the University of A Coruña, within the Solidarity FYP program of the NTTData Diversity Chair.
+The project included evaluation of results by expert teachers in ADHD in collaboration with the municipalities of Barão de Grajaú (Brazil) and Floriano (Brazil).
+>
+> All source code is available under the free license **GNU General Public License v3.0 (GPLv3)**.

 ### Index